Informationally Compressive Anonymization: Non-Degrading Sensitive Input Protection for Privacy-Preserving Supervised Machine Learning: Practical Considerations for Training with the Graph-Laplacian Loss

 Here, each ordered pair contributes separately.
 The set $\kappa$ may contain the edge $i \rightarrow j$, but not $j \rightarrow i$.
 This method preserves asymmetries naturally present in the $k$-NN graph.
 For a batch of size $B$ and a latent encoding dimensionality of $E$, the edge computation with no symmetrization has complexity $\mathcal{O}\left(kBE\right)$.
-In this scenario, the Graph-Laplacian loss leads to a directed smoothness, as it is implemented as a sum over directed edges.\\ The $k$-NN graph may be symmetrized to either increase smoothness at the cost of additional complexity, or to reduce complexity at the risk of over sparsification.
-In the first case, the set of neighbor edges is constructed as an undirected union which includes all edges that appear in either direction.
+In this scenario, the Graph-Laplacian loss induces directed smoothness, since it is implemented as a sum over directed edges.\\ The $k$-NN graph may be symmetrized to either increase smoothness at the cost of additional complexity, or to reduce complexity at the risk of oversparsity.
+In the first case, the set of neighbor edges is constructed as an undirected union that includes all edges that appear in either direction.

 This can increase the number of edges up to $2kB$, leading to much better connectivity in the $k$-NN graph.
-This has the effect of stabilizing training and removing potential ``one-way'' artifacts, which can improve the richness of the latent representation.
+This has the effect of stabilizing training and removing potential ``one-way'' artifacts, thereby improving the richness of the latent representation.
 For this reason, this method is proposed as the default, despite the increased complexity, which is $\mathcal{O}\left(2kBE\right)$.\\ The second symmetrization case involves keeping only the edges that appear in both directions, leading to the following set of neighbor edges.

-This leads to fewer, higher-confidence edges, as the neighborhoods are mutually ``agreed upon,'' yielding a very clean local structure in the latent representation that is robust to outliers and asymmetric noise in the target space.
+This leads to fewer, higher-confidence edges, as the neighborhoods are mutually ``agreed upon'', yielding a very clean local structure in the latent representation that is robust to outliers and asymmetric noise in the target space.
 The reduced number of edges can reduce complexity, which is bounded above by $\mathcal{O}\left(kBE\right)$.
 However, this can lead to a $k$-NN graph that is too sparse, or even empty when $k$ is small, $B$ is small, or when noise in the target space is large.
-In any case, this method results in the following sparsified Graph-Laplacian loss $\left(\tilde{\mathcal{L}}_{\text{Lap}}\right)$.
+In any case, this method results in the following sparsified Graph-Laplacian loss $\left(\widetilde{\mathcal{L}}_{\text{Lap}}\right)$.

 Here, $\mathcal{N}_k\left(i\right)$ is the set of the $k$ nearest target neighbors of $\Psi_i$.
 The gradients of this sparsified function still flow through $\Psi$, giving the following gradient with the same local smoothing effect.